Clarifai/old-docs/train.md

 you've provided and learn from them.
 This train operation is asynchronous.
 It may take a few seconds for your model to be fully trained and ready.

 Keep note of the `model_version id` in the response.
 We'll need that for the next section when we predict with the model.

+{% code-tabs %}
+{% code-tabs-item title="js" %}
 ```js

 app.models.train("{model_id}").then(